Toms0n/Master-Kernel-Driver-Leak/README.md

 what do you expect from a guy who doesn't know how to add hip fire xD lol
 ![alt text](https://i.imgur.com/n4Nw6i1.png)

+Fools like this just right click and try to sell their garbage cheats without knowing anything.

 NULL DRIVER xD

 Setup: